alan-turing-institute/data-safe-haven/deployment/tier1/README.md

   user and update the keys with appropriate values,
   - Replace `<real name>` with the users real name
   - Replace `<username>` with the users desired username
-  - Replace `<path to public ssh keyfile>` with the path to the users public ssh keyfile
+  - Replace `<path to public ssh keyfile>` with the path to the users public SSH keyfile
   - The value of `admin` to true if that user should be added to the sudo group (_i.e._ given root access on the VM)
 - Run `ansible-playbook playbook.yaml -i hosts.yaml`

-## Authentication

-- Authentication for users (except for the admin user) requires both the correct private key and a TOTP password.
+### Generate QR codes

 - The ansible playbook with write a list of usernames and their TOTP hashes to `totp_hashes.txt`.
+- The `deployment/tier1/ansible` directory contains a script to generate a QR code for each user, `./generate_qr_codes.py`.
+The qr codes will be placed in the ansible directory with names `<username>.png`.

+OTP information can also be generated manually,

 - A OTP can be generated with `oathtool --totp <hash>`
 - To use an authenticator app, you will need the Base32 secret.
 This can be obtained with `oathtool -v --totp <hash>`.
 - A QR code for an authenticator app can be generated with `qrencode otpauth://totp/<username>@tier1vm?secret=<base32_secret> -o <username>.png` or, to display in the terminal replace `-o <username>.png` with `-t UTF8`.

+## Authentication

+- Authentication for users (except for the admin user) requires both the correct private key and a TOTP password, checked in that order.
+- To login via SSH specify your username and private key `ssh
+  <username>@<tier1_vm_ip> -i <path_to_private_key>`.
+- If public key authentication is successful you will be prompted for a OTP `One-time password (OATH) for \`<username>':`.
+- Generate and enter a OTP to login.

 ## Test CoCalc